thinkty/source-chat/README.md

 ```
 npm install
 ```
 3. Setup the environment variables in a `.env` file.
-If some of the crucial tokens are not given for an adapter, that adapter will not be enabled. **!Caution!** Do not expose your .env file to others as it includes sensitive information.
+If some of the crucial tokens are not given for an adapter, that adapter will not be enabled.
+In addition to the adapters, this server also uses MongoDB.
+Therefore, an additional step of creating a MongoDB cluster might is required beforehand. **!Caution!** Do not expose your .env file to others as it includes sensitive information.

 4. If you have any intents with the action value specified and would like to handle it in the server, add the handlers in the [action.js](https://github.com/thinkty/dialogflow-editor-server/tree/master/src/api/adapters).
 If you are not sure what this process means, please read the Chatbot segment.